IBM/db2-samples/In_Db2_Machine_Learning/IDAX-Python-Db2Magic/README.md

 ## Prerequisite
 1. Configure a Db2 database with IDAX feature as per these [here] steps.(https://www.ibm.com/docs/en/db2/11.5?topic=learning-prerequisites-machine-in-db2).
-2. Load this [dataset](https://raw.githubusercontent.com/IBM/db2-samples/master/In_Db2_Machine_Learning/Building%20ML%20Models%20with%20Db2/Datasets/GoSalesSubSet/GoSalesSubSet.csv) into your Db2 database as per the following steps: into your Db2 database using the following steps:
+2. Download this [dataset](https://raw.githubusercontent.com/IBM/db2-samples/master/In_Db2_Machine_Learning/Building%20ML%20Models%20with%20Db2/Datasets/GoSalesSubSet/GoSalesSubSet.csv).
+Load this dataset into your Db2 database as per the following steps: into your Db2 database using the following steps: